apache/predictionio/docs/manual/source/customize/troubleshooting.html.md

 ```

 (`pio-shell` is available inside `bin/` directory of installed Apache
-PredictionIO (incubating) directory, you should be able to access it if you have
+PredictionIO directory, you should be able to access it if you have
 added PredictionIO/bin into your environment variable `PATH`)

 Note that the Spark context is available as variable `sc` inside the shell.